pakrchen/caravel/README.md

 I believe that a pratical example is better than any word.

-You can visit <https://github.com/pakrchen/mbhit> to find a simple blog application which is based on Caravel framework. **It is strongly recommeded**.

-A simple demo is also offered in [caravel-mvc](https://github.com/pakrchen/caravel-mvc).
-You can find it in <https://github.com/pakrchen/caravel-mvc> to preview what your project would look like.
+A simple demo is offered in [caravel-mvc](https://github.com/pakrchen/caravel-mvc).
+You can find it in <https://github.com/pakrchen/caravel-mvc> to preview what your project would look like. **It is strongly recommeded**.

 ## An nginx configuration for you